ViscousTests/website/content/docs/lifestyle-optimizations/daily-habits.md

    This could be 5+ hours later.
    Focus on protein/fat with some carbs like potatoes/grains.
    Eating only fats/greens can lead to low energy and continued hunger.
-   If eating desserts during the day, eat them now.
- - **Dinner:** eat only if hungry.
+ - **Dinner:** eat only if hungry OR if I worked out in the afternoon/evening.
    Focus on mainly whole grain carbs, avoid fat and salt!
    This is to avoid disturbing sleep (I find whole grains make me sleepy, digesting fat/salt keeps me awake).